Instant Access to State, County and Municipal Records

-In compliance with the Utah Government Records Access and Management Act, access to vital records is typically restricted to subjects named on the record, the subject’s parents or legal guardians and any other parties who can prove a direct and tangible interest in the record.
-However, most vital records in the state become public after a period of at least 50 years from the date the record was created.
+Yes.
+Utah vital records generally become public records after at least 50 years from the record’s date.
+In the meantime, Utah Government Records Access and Management Act only opens access to vital records to subjects named on the record, parents or legal guardians, and any other parties who can prove a direct and tangible interest in the record.

 What Information Do I Need to Search for Utah Vital Records Online?

-When carrying out online searches for vital records, interested parties will be required to provide certain information that is necessary to facilitate the search.
+When carrying out online searches for vital records, interested parties will be required to provide certain necessary information to facilitate the search.
 This information typically includes: